danielkastberg/RSS-Notifier/README.md

 ## Installation
-Clone project and import into Xcode to compile your own executable file
+ - Clone project and import into Xcode to compile your own executable file
+ - Download pre-compiled version

 ## License